LinkedIn Ad

 WHAT IS THE CANDIDATE EXPERIENCE?

-The candidate experience, in general, involves the length and complexity of the overall process.
-The candidate experience is shaped by you as the hiring manger but also by every ambassador of your employment brand, including other internal representatives and those who serve as external proxies (such as the recruiting partner you choose).
+The candidate experience, in general, involves the length and complexity of the whole hiring process.
+The candidate experience is shaped by you as the hiring manger but also by every single ambassador of your employment brand, including other internal representatives and those who serve as external proxies (such as the recruiting partner you choose).

 Need hiring help?